 - slab-on-ground, tilt-up walls lined with plasterboard and battens, cement tiles

 - slab-on-ground, tilt-up walls, cement tiles.

-The study was conducted over a 50, 75 and 100 year life span using standard assumptions about occupancy rates and operational energy use in accordance with AS/NZS ISO 14040:1998, Environmental management life cycle assessment — principles and framework.
+The study was conducted over a 50, 75, and 100 year lifespan using standard assumptions about occupancy rates and operational energy use in accordance with Australian Standard AS/NZS ISO 14040:1998, Environmental management life cycle assessment — principles and framework.
 The study did not take into account the impact of climate change.
 Such consideration might indicate adverse outcomes for high-mass construction.

 The use of recycled materials such as fly ash or recycled aggregate in precast concrete reduces embodied energy while improving strength and durability.